Hadil-Ben-Abdallah/Calculator/README.md

 <a href="https://calculator-plum-rho.vercel.app/">Try it here</a>

-If you like it, you're welcome to fork it 😊
+Feel free to customize it further based on your experience! 😊